linrongbin16/fzfx.nvim/README.md

 - The visual select variant is named with `V` suffix.
 - The cursor word variant is named with `W` suffix.
 - The yank text variant is named with `P` suffix (just like press the `p` key).
+- The resume last search variant is named with `R` suffix.
 - The only current buffer variant is named with `B` suffix.

 > Note: command names can be configured, see [Configuration](#-configuration).